bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ## Standard helpers

-The following table contains whitelisted standard Handlebars helpers available to all Stencil themes.
+The following table contains acceptlisted standard Handlebars helpers available to all Stencil themes.
 Each helper is linked to its GitHub documentation including parameters and examples.

 | **Helper** | **Category** | **Description** |
 | --- | --- | --- |